São Paulo: Museums

 São Paulo has many neighborhoods and buildings of historical value.
 The city has a large number of museums and art galleries.
 Among the museums in the city are São Paulo Museum of Art (MASP), the Ipiranga Museum, the Museum of Sacred Art, the Museum of the Portuguese Language, the Pinacoteca do Estado de São Paulo, among other renowned institutions.
 It also houses one of the top five zoos in the world, the São Paulo Zoo.

-The Ipiranga Museum is the first monument built to preserve the memory of the Independence of Brazil, opened on 7 September 1895, with the name of Natural Science Museum].
+The Ipiranga Museum was the first monument built to preserve the memory of the Independence of Brazil.
+It opened on September 7, 1895 as the Natural Science Museum.
 In 1919, it became a history museum.
 Reflecting the architectural influence of the Versailles Palace in France, the Ipiranga's collection, with approximately 100,000 pieces, comprises works of art, furniture, clothing and appliances that belonged to those who took part in Brazilian history, such as explorers, rulers and freedom fighters.
 Its facilities house a library with 100,000 books and the "Centro de Documentação Histórica", Historic Documentation Center, with 40,000 manuscripts.

 The Ema Gordon Klabin Cultural Foundation opened to the public in March 2007.
 Its headquarters is a 1920s mansion.
 It houses 1545 works, including paintings by Marc Chagall, Pompeo Batoni, Pierre Gobert and Frans Post, Brazilian modernists Tarsila do Amaral, Di Cavalcanti and Portinari, period furniture, decorative and archeological pieces.

 Stretching over 78 e3m2, Memorial da América Latina (Latin America's Memorial) was conceived to showcase Latin American countries and their roots and cultures.
 It is home to the headquarters of Parlamento Latino-Americano – Parlatino (Latin American Parliament).
 Designed by Oscar Niemeyer, Memorial has an exhibition pavilion with permanent exhibition of the continent's craftwork production; a library with books, newspapers, magazines, videos, films and records about the history of Latin America; and a 1,679-seat auditorium.

 Hospedaria do Imigrante (Immigrant's Hostel) was built in 1886 and opened in 1887.
 Immigrant's Hostel was built in Brás to welcome the immigrants who arrived in Brazil through the Port of Santos, quarantining those who were sick and helping new arrivals to find work in coffee plantations in Western, Northern and Southwestern São Paulo State and Northern Paraná State.
 From 1882 to 1978, 2.5 million immigrants of more than 60 nationalities and ethnicities were guests there, all of them duly registered in the museum's books and lists.
 The hostel hosted approximately 3,000 people on average, but occasionally reached 8,000.
 The hostel received the last immigrants in 1978.
 In 1998 the hostel became a museum, where it preserves the immigrants' documentation, memory and objects.
 Located in one of the few remaining centenarian buildings, the museum occupies part of the former hostel.
 The museum also restores wooden train wagons from the former São Paulo Railway.
 Two restored wagons inhabit the museum.
 One dates from 1914, while a second class passenger car dates from 1931.
 The museum records the names of all immigrants who were hosted there from 1888 to 1978.